ipopzion/CodeNames-Generator/README.md

 2. Replace the passage within the _passage.txt_ file
 3. Run the python file
 4. Wait for the _tk_ to appear
+5. Press the generate button to generate the first possible map from the passage
-5. Press the refresh button until a satisfactory map appears
+6. Press the generate button until a satisfactory map is generated

-6. Send the blank map to the opperatives on both sides, and play!
+Send the coloured map to the Spy Masters, the blank map to the opperatives, and play!

 # Example
 ![image](https://user-images.githubusercontent.com/80518234/147224399-e843456b-aee3-40d4-8507-dbbc63ac9fc6.png)